Engee documentation

 Out[0]:

-The assignments parameter in the variable containing the results (result_kmeans) contains a column with the numbers of clusters assigned to each observation.
-The colour of the dot plot corresponds to the number of a particular cluster.
+The assignments parameter in the variable containing the results (result_kmeans) contains a column with the cluster numbers assigned to each observation.
+The color of the point on the graph corresponds to the number of a particular cluster.

-Comparison of the results of the K-means algorithm with the original data:
+Comparison of the results of the K-means algorithm with the initial data:

 In [ ]: